 St. Barts is one of the best places for shopping in the Caribbean.
 There are a number of chic stores where you can buy designer items as well as locally made unique bohemian items.
 There are things like jewelry, decorative eggs, and more.
 There are also concept stores, art galleries, and boutiques where snowbirds can spend long hours shopping to their fill.
 Restaurants are also open with many located close to the shopping districts so after long hours shopping, you can take a break at any of the exquisite restaurants for a meal.
 A lot of the local cuisine is centered around seafood.
 Be sure to try the most popular dish called "Accras" a deep-fried codfish fritter.

-St. Barts doesn't have its own airport so most flights land on the Dutch side of the neighboring island of St. Martin and then you can take a 15-minute helicopter ride to St.Barts.
+St. Barts has a small airport that can only handle small planes and is served by a few smaller airlines.
+Most visitors fly to the Dutch side of the neighboring island of St. Martin and then you can take a 15-minute helicopter ride to St.Barts.
 Alternatively, you can take a 45-minute ferry ride to the island as well.

-Tour buses are available as well as taxis but you can also walk to a lot of the attractions in each town as the island is quite small.
+Buses are available as well as taxis but you can also walk to a lot of the locations in each town as the island is quite small.

-- Weather: The winter weather in St.Barts will normally be hot during the day and hot/warm during the night.
+- Weather: The fall, winter, and spring weather in St.Barts will normally be hot during the day and hot/warm during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.